TechEarth/system-design/README.md

 When availability is present in a distributed system, it means that the **system remains operational all of the time**.
 Every request will get a response regardless of the individual state of the nodes.
 This means that the system will operate even if there are multiple nodes down.
 Unlike a consistent system, there’s **no guarantee that the response will be the most recent write operation**.

-An example of having a highly available database can be seen in e-commerce businesses.
+Example of a highly available database:
+- On **YouTube** and **social media** like Facebook and Instagram, we can ignore consistency in views or likes count but the **availability of videos and posts is essential**.
+- In **e-commerce businesses**.
 Online stores want to make their store and the functions of the shopping cart available 24/7 so shoppers can make purchases exactly when they need.

 Database options for availability:
 - Cassandra